menu

 Your budget for your three day trip to Sedona is going to determine how you start day 2.
 If you’re ready to splurge, then start the day with a bucket list worthy hot air balloon ride over Sedona’s red rocks.
 You can book a tour with Northern Light Balloon Expeditions or Red Rock Balloons.

 If a hot air balloon ride isn’t in the budget you can still take in 360° views of Sedona while hiking the Airport Mesa Loop trail at sunrise.
 As the name suggests, the trail takes you around Airport Mesa, which allows you to experience a number of scenic vantage points.
-The loop is 3.3 miles with 425 ft. of elevation gain.
+The loop is 3.3 miles with 425 ft. of elevation gain, so it’s a great easy-moderate hike in Sedona.

 After your hot air balloon ride or hike, head to brunch at Creekside American Bistro.
 Creekside is located in the heart of downtown Sedona and offers a robust brunch menu with classics like French toast and breakfast tacos, along with lunch items like a grilled chicken sandwich and vegan bento box.